agamboa7/lab2-team10/data-collection/README.md

 * negative_dataset.tsv
 * negative_dataset.fasta

-## To run the script on your own
+## To run the script on your own:

-Make sure to have python3, download the `dataset_gathering.py` script and run the following on the command line:
+Make sure to have python3, download the `dataset_gathering.py` script, and run the following on the command line:

 ```bash
 python3 dataset_gathering.py
 ```
-- `-o`: 4 output files (TSV and FASTA files of positive and negative datasets)
+- `output`: 4 output files (2 TSV files and 2 FASTA files, one for positive set and one for negative datasets)